tnebooks/12th-biology/content.en/botany/chromosomal-basis-of-inheritance/_index.md

 Each cell of living organisms possesses fixed number of chromosomes.
 It varies in different species.
 Even though some species of plants and animals are having identical number of chromosomes, they will not be similar in character.
 Hence the number of chromosomes will not differentiate the character of species from one another but the nature of hereditary material (gene) in chromosome that determines the character of species.

 Sometimes the chromosome number of somatic cells are changed due to addition or elimination of individual chromosome or basic set of chromosomes.
-This condition in known as **numerical chromosomal aberration** or **ploidy.
-There are two types of ploidy.**
+This condition in known as **numerical chromosomal aberration** or **ploidy**.
+There are two types of ploidy.

 (i).
 Ploidy involving individual chromosomes within a diploid set (**Aneuploidy**)